sc0ttkclark/wordpress-fields-api/README.md

 # WordPress Fields API

-**Please note:** We are currently in the research phase of this project.
+**Please note:** We are in the eternal research phase of this project.

 The Fields API project aims to provide a unified PHP API to work with any screen that has a form on it within the WordPress admin area.